 In 1999, Stilson worked as a test engineer for the International Space Station Electrical Power and Distribution System, and then advanced to the position of test director for the ISS Multi-Element Integration Test 1 - Test Configuration 4.
 As test director, Stilson provided leadership, direction and oversight to planning, technical procedure development, operational implementation and management of the integrated test team.

-From 2000 to 2011, Stilson was the flow director for space shuttle Discovery integrating, scheduling and conducting the ground processing efforts for eleven of Discovery's missions.
+From 2000 to 2011, Stilson was the flow director for space shuttle Discovery, integrating, scheduling and conducting the ground processing efforts for 11 of Discovery's missions.
 These missions included NASA's return to flight after the loss of Columbia (STS-114), delivery of the Japanese Experiment Module (JEM) during STS-124, and the last mission for Discovery (STS-133).

 In 2006, Stilson was selected to participate in a six-month rotational assignment at the Johnson Space Center in Houston, where she served as technical assistant to the Space Shuttle Program manager.